petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/introduction-to-liferay/what-is-a-digital-experience-platform.md

 # What is a Digital Experience Platform

-Digital Experience Platforms emerged with the convergence of Content Management, Digital Commerce, and Horizontal Portal technologies.
-While defined differently by different analysts, the broad definition is very similar.
+Definitions for Digital Experience Platforms vary from one analyst to another, but the broad definition is very similar.
+For example most analysts use phrases like

-Gartner defines a DXP as

-> “A digital experience platform (DXP) is an integrated and cohesive piece of technology designed to enable the composition, management, delivery and optimization of contextualized digital experiences across multi-experience customer journeys.”

-While Forrester, who were the first to call out Digital Experience Platforms distinctly from other offerings define a DXP as

-> “Forrester distills a digital experience down to four solutions: 1) understanding the customer with data; 2) creating the experience with content; 3) tailoring that experience to fit the context with marketing; and 4) delivering value with commerce.“
+> Digital Experience Platforms “deliver contextualized digital experiences, optimization of customer journey and touchpoints, integrated and cohesive, tailoring experience with context and value with commerce.”

-Liferay defines a DXP as follows:
+Liferay definition of a DXP is as follows:

 > “Enterprise software that provides the foundation for companies to deliver connected, contextualized digital experiences across multiple touchpoints for the entire customer journey.

 > Put simply, a DXP is a single platform that has all the elements to deliver external and internal digital experiences.”

 ![Digital Experience Platforms provide all the tools necessary to external and internal digital experiences.](./what-is-a-digital-experience-platform/images/01.png)